atomicjolt/open_assessments/README.md

 #Open Assessments
-Open Assessmetns is a QTI client.
+Open Assessments is a QTI client.

 #Getting Started:
 -----------------------